-Besides these core courses, four restricted choice courses (24 EC) are required.
-For example:
+Besides these core courses, the 30 EC restricted choice courses are required as follow:

 The programme's research training takes place in the form of a research project, conducted either within one of the participating research groups, at another university (in the Netherlands or abroad), or in industry.
 The project includes a written Master's thesis and an oral presentation.

 In addition to the research project you also do a literature study on a subject of your own choosing.
 You will present your results in an oral presentation to the staff of the division or institute and your fellow students.

 The Chemistry Master can also be done part-time, however there is no separate part-time programme.
 Part-time in this case means that you do the same programme as the full-time programme, but at your own pace, for example one course per period instead of two.
 Therefore the schedule for part-time studying is a subset of the full-time schedule, which means that per period you choose which courses to follow, so you can spread out the workload.
 There are no evening classes and no separate courses for part-time students.
 You do the exact same programme as the full-time students, at the same moments, only it takes longer.